vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 On Saturday 2023-12-02, it wasn't raining when I started my run, but it started drizzling lightly a minute or two into it, so I had to truncate my run and return home.

+## 2023-12-06: halved run (running both ways) due to probability of rain

+On 2023-12-06, due to a small but nonneglible probability of rain (~10%), I did a halved run, running both ways.
+As the sidewalks and roads were wet from overnight rain, I ran a bit more slowly and carefully than usual.